atfranc2/Professional_Website/README.md

 # Professional-Website

-Django site with professional experience and playground for projects
+Django site with professional experience and playground for projects.